3 SEO Tips for Optimizing Your Youth Sports Website

 It used to be that only the experts understood search engine optimization and how to use it to enhance your youth sports website.
 Those were the days of keyword stuffing and trying to trick the Google spiders into thinking the website was valuable when it came to the topic being searched.

 Then the hundreds of Ph.D. data scientists at Google got smart to that practice and began to place value on things such as whether or not visitors stayed on the page—and visited others on the website, other websites linking to it, and whether or not visitors shared the page or pages.

 Quite suddenly, anyone who created really interesting content that was valuable to their audience could do SEO far better than the “experts.”

-Earlier this week, we talked about the importance of having a mobile-optimized site.
+We talked about the importance of having a mobile-optimized site.
 If you can accomplish only one thing for your website during the remainder of this year, that’s the thing to do.
 But if it’s already optimized for mobile or you can take on one more project, SEO is the next thing.
 Even sites that are well-optimized need to be enhanced, as we discussed yesterday.

 Following are some things to consider.

 Say that you’re a volleyball club in Connecticut.
 When someone searches “volleyball clubs in Connecticut,” you want your organization to appear on the page.
 This is where SEO comes in.